Dendronized polymer: Synthesis

+There are two main approaches to synthesize dendronized polymers: macromonomer and attach-to.

+For the macromonomer route, the experimenter first synthesize macromonomers: monomers that are attached to dendrons.
+The experimenter then linearly polymerize the macromonomers.

-The two main approaches into this class of polymers are the macromonomer route and the attach-to route.
-In the former, a monomer which already carries the dendron of final size is polymerized.
-In the latter the dendrons are constructed generation by generation directly on an already existing polymer.
-Figure 4 illustrates the difference for a simple case.
-The macromonomer route results in shorter chains for higher generations and the attach-to route is prone to lead to structure imperfections as an enormous number of chemical reactions have to be performed for each macromolecule.
+For the attach-to route, the experimenter start by linearly polymerizing the monomer, then add the dendrons generation by generation, directly on the polymer.

+The macromonomer route results in shorter chains, but allows for higher generations.
+The attach-to route is the opposite.
+It allows longer chains, but is prone to structural non-uniformities if the experimenter attempts to make the dendron generations high, as an enormous number of chemical reactions have to be performed.

 Figure 4.
 The two main synthetic approaches: The macromonomer route (left) and the attach-to route (right).

 History

 The name “dendronized polymer” which meanwhile is internationally accepted was coined by Schlüter in 1998.
 The first report on such a macromolecule which at that time was called “Rod-shaped Dendrimer” goes back to a patent by Tomalia in 1987 and was followed by Percec's first mentioning in the open literature of a polymer with “tapered side chains” in 1992.
-In 1994 the potential of these polymers as cylindrical nanoobjects was recognized.
+In 1994 the potential of these polymers as cylindrical nanostructures was recognized.
 Many groups worldwide contributed to this field.
 They can be found in review articles.